Altus, Oklahoma: Education

 The public schools of Altus are in Oklahoma School District number 18.
-In the Altus Public School District there are nine schools, including five elementary schools, an intermediate school, a junior high school, a high school, and a learning center.
+In the Altus Independent School District there are nine schools, including five elementary schools, an intermediate school, a junior high school, a high school, and a learning center.
 For the 2011–2012 school year there were approximately 3,851 students.

 Western Oklahoma State College and Southwest Technology Center provide opportunities for higher education in the area.